-- 36. The Bill provides for a minimum price for alcohol supplied in Wales to a person in Wales.
-It sets out a formula for calculating the relevant minimum price, consisting of the MUP, the percentage strength of the alcohol and its volume in litres (section 1).
-The MUP for this purpose will be specified by Welsh Ministers in secondary legislation.
-It will be an offence for an alcohol retailer to supply alcohol, or to authorise the supply alcohol, at a selling price below the applicable minimum price (section 2). - 37.
-The requirement for a minimum price will apply to all retail sales of alcohol to a person in Wales from a qualifying premises and similarly to the supply of alcohol by, or on behalf of, a club to a member of the club who is in Wales, where such premises are qualifying premises (section 3).
+- alcohol retailer to supply alcohol, or to authorise the supply of alcohol, at a selling price below the applicable minimum price (section 2). - 41.
+The requirement for a minimum price will apply to the sale by retail of alcohol to a person in Wales from qualifying premises and similarly to the supply of alcohol by, or on behalf of, a club to a member of the club who is in Wales, where such supplies are from qualifying premises (section 3).
 Qualifying premises are defined by reference to the 2003 Act.
-The requirement for a minimum price will also apply to retail sales of alcohol (supplied to a person in Wales) from qualifying premises in Wales which offer online or telephone delivery (sections 2 and 3). - 38.
+The requirement for a minimum price will also apply to retail sales of alcohol (supplied to a person in Wales) from qualifying premises in Wales which offer online or telephone delivery (sections 2 and 3). - 42.
 The Bill also sets out how the applicable minimum price should be determined when alcohol is supplied in a multi-buy alcohol transaction (section 5), where alcohol is supplied together with goods, other than alcohol or with services (section 6) and where some of the alcohol supplied in a special offer is of a different strength (section 7).